Transistors

 Silver Sintering Die Attach

-• Very high thermal conductivity and low thermal resistance joints, improving heat flow from die to DBC in high-power modules.
+• Very high thermal conductivity and ultra-low thermal resistance

-• Strong mechanical/electrical properties with low voiding potential when processed correctly.
+• Strong mechanical and electrical integrity with low voiding

 Recommended Die Attach for IGBT Packaging

-• Low thermal resistance and stability at high junction temperatures (about 175–250 °C).
+• Low thermal resistance with stability at elevated junction temperatures

 For both discrete IGBTs and power modules, materials must deliver low thermal resistance and stable high-temperature performance (≈175–250 °C), clean, low-void, well-adhered bonds, and finish/process compatibility with common DBC and leadframe surfaces (Au/Ag/Cu).